 Ah, Salzburg.
 I had the opportunity to spend my 28th birthday weekend in this picturesque UNESCO World Heritage Site city.
 Translated as ”Salt Castle,” Salzburg is bordered by Germany and the Eastern Alps.
 Some people may connect Salzburg to where Mozart was born, while others know of “this old city’’ from The Sound of Music movie.

-Together with my friend Undine Ozolina, the co-organizer of Women of Vienna (who also happened to once live in Salzburg), we created this getaway guide for you to have a fabulous weekend stay in Salzburg.
+Together with my friend Undine Ozolina (who also happened to live in Salzburg), we created this getaway guide for you to have a fabulous weekend stay in Salzburg.

 Where to Stay: